yegor256/blog/_posts/2014/dec/2014-12-18-independent-technical-reviews.md

 is critical for you
 and your business.
-Explain to them that the business is paying them for their work and that in order to keep paychecks coming, you have to stress quality control&mdash;regularly, objectively, independently, and honestly.
+Explain to them that the business is paying them for their work and that in order to keep paychecks coming, you have to stress quality control---regularly, objectively, independently, and honestly.
 In the end, if you manage to organize reviews as this article explains, the team will be very thankful to you.
 They will gain a lot of new ideas and thoughts from every review and will ask you to repeat them regularly.